-Local Code of Corporate Governance Requirements Sub-Principle Review of Effectiveness During 2022/23 Evidence based decision- making arrangements (New for 2022/23) Determining interventions Decision-making arrangements were in line with the Council's Constitution, supported by evidence based and published reports that were informed by stakeholder feedback and set out information in respect of legal, equality and diversity and financial implications, and the extent of alignment with the Well-Being of Future Generations Act.
-Decision making was also informed by other committees, such as the Climate Change Cabinet Sub-committee and a number of decisions subject to a pre-scrutiny process (see Section 6.6.1 - Scrutiny Committees) Agreed decision were incorporated within the Council's Revenue Budget Strategy / 3-Year Capital Programme and informed Medium Term Financial Planning.
-Monitoring and oversight of priorities (New for 2022/23) Planning interventions Arrangements were in place during the year to plan and monitor interventions via local Service Delivery Planning that are used to update quarterly Performance Reports and specific update reports to Cabinet and / or the designated scrutiny committee, for example: Corporate Plan Priority - People
+Local Code of Corporate Governanc Requirements Sub- Principle Review of Effectiveness During 2023/24 Evidence base decision-making arrangements d Determining interventions Decision-making arrangements were in line with the Council's Constitution, supported by evidence based and published reports that were informed by stakeholder feedback, analysis of options and information in respect of legal, equality and diversity and financial implications, and the extent of alignment with the Well-Being of Future Generations Act.
+Specific areas were also subject to a pre-scrutiny process to inform the decision-making process (see also Section 6.6.1 - Scrutiny Committees).
+Where required, decisions were incorporated within the Council's Revenue Budget Strategy / 3-Year Capital Programme and informed Medium Term Financial Planning.

-Local Code of Corporate Governance Requirements Sub- Principle Review of Effectiveness During 2022/23 Annual Revenue Budget Strategy and three-year Capital Programme Optimising achievement of intended outcomes Full Council approved the 2022/23 Revenue Budget Strategy and 3-year Capital Programme (2022/23 to 2024/25) on 9th March 2022.
-Revenue Budget Strategy 2022/23 The formulation of the 2022/23 Revenue Budget Strategy was informed by the Council's Service Delivery Planning process and engagement with local residents / stakeholders.
-Feedback from engagement included, amongst other things, 91.2% of respondents supported prioritisation of resources to schools and social services with the Council allocating 68% (£26M) of overall additional resources available to these areas (39% for social services and 29% for schools).
-The 2022/23 Revenue Budget totalled £566.792Million, the broad objectives of which have been delivered during the year: supported the delivery of Corporate Plan priorities; retain the support of Audit Wales for the approach the Council has adopted to securing strong financial management (see Supporting Principle F); continue the delivery of our key services and protect as many local jobs as possible; and taking a responsible approach to the level of Council Tax - supported by the Council having the lowest average Band D council tax increase for 4 years (2018/19 to 2021/22) and fifth lowest for 2022/23.
-Capital Programme (2022/23 to 2024/25) The Capital Programme totalled £148.770Million and set out the capital investment priorities that will have a long-term impact on the area in terms of regeneration, infra-structure and the Council's built assets in optimising their use and benefit to local communities.
-This included significant on-going investment: in schools, that is improving the quality of learning environment, facilities available and building energy performance; in highways, that is supporting a trend of improvement in the condition of roads, as demonstrated by reported performance indicators; and in carbon reduction projects that is supporting reductions in energy consumption and CO2 emissions.
+Local Code of Corporate Governance Requirements Sub- Principle Review of Effectiveness During 2023/24 Monitoring and oversight of priorities Planning interventions Arrangements were in place during the year to plan and monitor interventions via local Service Delivery Planning, quarterly Performance Reports and other specific update reports to Cabinet and / or to the designated scrutiny committee.
+For example: Corporate Plan Priority - People: MAGU Service and Pathways to Care Delays.
+Corporate Plan Priority - Places: 'Think Climate RCT' - The Council's Tacking Climate Change Strategy 2022-2025 and The adoption of the Authority's Revised Local Flood Risk Management Strategy and Action Plan.
+Corporate Plan Priority - Prosperity: Child poverty and community focussed schools update and Aberdare Town Centre Strategy.
+Annual Revenue Budget Strategy and three-year Capital Programme Optimising achievement of intended outcomes Full Council approved the 2023/24 Revenue Budget Strategy and 3-year Capital Programme (2023/24 to 2025/26) on 8th March 2023.
+Revenue Budget Strategy 2023/24 The formulation of the 2023/24 Revenue Budget Strategy was informed by a comprehensive set of tried and tested arrangements that included Service Delivery Planning; review and challenge of budget requirements across all service areas, led by the Senior Leadership Team; and engagement with local residents / stakeholders.
+The approach enabled the Council to set a balanced budget, totalling £609.955Million, further to addressing a budget gap of over £38Million through the delivery of significant budget savings and service transformation, and was the largest budget gap ever faced by the Council.
+As part of the engagement arrangements, respondents fed back high levels of support for resources to be prioritised in schools and social services, with the Council allocating 67.5% (£29M) of overall additional resources available to these areas (34% for social services and 33% for schools / education and inclusion services).
+Capital Programme (2023/24 to 2025/26) The 3-year Capital Programme totalled £187.320Million and set out the capital investment priorities that will have a long-term impact on the area in terms of regeneration, infra-structure and the Council's built assets in terms of optimising their use and benefit to local communities.
+This included significant on-going investment in: schools, that is improving the quality of learning environment and facilities available, and ensuring school buildings are fit for future generations; in highways, that is supporting a trend of improvement in the condition of roads, as demonstrated by reported performance indicators; flood alleviation projects; and carbon reduction projects that is supporting reductions in energy consumption and CO2 emissions.